TU-Coding-Outreach-Group/tu-coding-outreach-group.github.io/index.md

 <h1 style="text-align: center;">Summer Workshop Series 2023</h1>

-<p style="text-align: center;">Our hands-on summer workshop series is underway with tutorials every Thursday (01:00pm) between June 29th and August 17th.
-These workshops will be hosted exclusively on **<a href="https://temple.zoom.us/j/92129240531">zoom (ID: 921 292 405 31)</a>** and the materials you need to follow along can be accessed in the associated **<a href="https://github.com/TU-Coding-Outreach-Group/cog_summer_workshops_2023/blob/master/README.md">Github repository</a>.</p>**
+<p style="text-align: justify;">Our hands-on summer workshop series is underway with tutorials every Thursday (01:00pm) between June 29th and August 17th.
+These workshops will be hosted exclusively on <a href="https://temple.zoom.us/j/92129240531"><strong>zoom (ID: 921 292 405 31)</strong></a> and the materials you need to follow along can be accessed in the associated <a href="https://github.com/TU-Coding-Outreach-Group/cog_summer_workshops_2023/blob/master/README.md"><strong>Github repository</strong></a>.</p>

 <h1 style="text-align: center;">Office Hours</h1>

-<p style="text-align: center;">Office Hours are held both in-person and virtually on a weekly basis during the school as a means for individuals to seek support and guidance for coding related questions that they've encountered.
-We pause office hours during the summer months, but those with questions are still encouraged to seek assistance from our <a href="https://tucodingoutreachgroup.slack.com/">slack community</a>.</p>
+<p style="text-align: justify;">Office Hours are held both in-person and virtually on a weekly basis during the school as a means for individuals to seek support and guidance for coding related questions that they've encountered.
+We pause office hours during the summer months, but those with questions are still encouraged to seek assistance from our <a href="https://tucodingoutreachgroup.slack.com/"><strong>slack community</strong></a>.</p>

 <!------------------ The message that we used when we were on strike; leaving it in the code in case admin gets dumb again --------------------------->